 Technical Analysis Plan

-Conducting technical analysis requires a specially designed action plan that will help maintain
+Conducting technical analysis requires a specifically designed action plan to ensure

-A properly drawn up plan is the basis for preparing for trading.
-Methodological literature mainly describes the methods and techniques of various types of market analysis, but how to apply the acquired knowledge in practice remains unattended.
+Methodological literature primarily describes the methods and techniques of various types of market analysis, but neglects to address how to apply this knowledge in practice.

-The technical analysis plan for Forex depends on the specific method of studying the market that you have chosen for your trading strategy, but there are still common components in any of the plans.
+A Forex technical analysis plan depends on the specific market analysis method you choose for your trading strategy, but there are still common components to any plan.

 If your strategy involves long-term trades, you'll need to study a longer timeframe of several days or even weeks.